vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1984 Non-Violence and Sacrifice. in: Indologica Taurinensia XII (1984), 119–127.

-1985 The Inner Conflict of Tradition.
-Essays in Indian Ritual, Kingship, and Society.
+1985 The Inner Conflict of TraditioṇEssays in Indian Ritual, Kingship, and Society.
 Chicago/London.

 Hegel, Georg Wilhelm Friedrich